Flavor: Heady, floral aroma. Smooth, delicate fruity flavor. Lingering, robust finish.

 Garden: This tea garden is a prototype of sustainable tea farming, and is an anomaly in its region This farmer only harvests 3 times a year as opposed to the common practice 5 or 6 times a year.
 This allows the plants to grow more naturally and maintain optimal nourishment.
 Almost all tea in this region is machine harvested, but this farmer hand picks these leaves.
 He is dedicated to the highest quality possible by producing small amounts of carefully crafted tea.
 We are very excited about this new source.

 Harvest: Hand-picked in small batches.
 Late Winter 2017.
 Songbolin, Taiwan.

-This year's spring harvest of Four Seasons Spring leaves were picked just at the right time of reaching full size but still young and supple.
+This year's late winter harvest of Four Seasons Spring leaves were picked just at the right time of reaching full size but still young and supple.
 They were skillfully oxidized to produce a wonderfully floral aroma balanced by a substantial fruity flavor that lingers long after drinking.

 The range of character in this batch is striking.
 The initial floral aroma is followed by fresh berry tones and finishes in an amazingly complex bouquet that lingers and subtly transforms.
 Another unique batch from this very special source.